matthewlong29/PareAndFlourish_Site/_posts/2016-11-28-thanksgiving-over-now-what.md

 <hr class="secondary">

 In a holiday all about ‘giving thanks’ we so often forget to actually be thankful.
-Tweet @pareandflourish and tell us what you’ve done to be mindful this holiday season.
-Look for our next post on ideas for mindful gift giving!
+What are you thankful for this holiday season?